Research Program on Autism Spectrum Disorders

-This program supports research designed to elucidate the characterization, epidemiology, pathophysiology, treatment and outcomes of autism and related disorders.
-Of particular interest are studies that will lead to improved screening and diagnostic tools, enhanced phenotyping, a better understanding of mechanisms and underlying neurobiology, and novel or improved treatments and intervention strategies.
+This program supports research designed to elucidate the characterization, pathophysiology, treatment, and outcomes of autism and related disorders.
+Of particular interest are studies that will lead to enhanced phenotyping, a better understanding of mechanisms and underlying neurobiology, validated measures for use as stratification tools or to assess outcomes in response to treatment, and novel treatments and intervention strategies.

 Areas of Emphasis

 - Studies of brain mechanisms underlying the development of autism and related disorders

 - Studies identifying risk factors for autism and related disorders